arpadpall21/authentication/README.md

   }
   ```
   - Now the logged in user is allowed to enter any routes
-  - Log out (this will delete the user's session id cookie in the browser)
+  - Log out (deletes the user session id cookie from the browser)
   ```
   GET /logout
   ```

-#### CSRF Protected Endpoint
+#### CSRF Protect Endpoints (Optional)
   - The logged in user requests it's csrf token (each request refreshes the token)
   ```
   GET /csrf
   ```
-  - The received token is passed in HTTP header `X-CSRF-Token`
+  - CSRF protected request include a `X-CSRF-Token` HTTP header to send the csrf token
   - The `/protectedCsrfRoute` endpoint is csrf protected (to try this feature)